DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Conclusion

 Since $\mathbf{r}_t$ lies in the measurement space (the range of $\mathcal{A}$ plus noise), the back-projection via $\mathcal{A}^{\top}$ is bounded by the smallest non-zero singular value acting on the effective residual.
 Thus:

 \textit{(iii) Lower bound on gradient ratio.} Combining~\eqref{eq:appendix:prior_upper} and~\eqref{eq:appendix:likelihood_lower},

 establishing~\eqref{eq:appendix:kappa_lower_bound}. $\square$

 \paragraph{Implications.} This analysis rigorously justifies the observation that the prior gradient contributes negligibly in high-noise regimes.
 For standard EDM schedulers in DAPS with $\sigma_{\max} \approx 100$ and low observation noise ($\gamma \approx 0.01$), the gradient ratio reaches magnitudes of $\kappa_t \approx 10^6$, rendering the prior term mathematically insignificant during early sampling.
-As illustrated in Fig.~\ref{fig:gradient_ratio}, this dominance persists throughout the diffusion process, where the likelihood gradient continues to outweigh the prior contribution even at the minimal noise levels ($\sigma_{\min} \approx 0.1$).
+As illustrated in~\cref{fig:gradient_ratio}, this dominance persists throughout the diffusion process, where the likelihood gradient continues to outweigh the prior contribution even at the minimal noise levels ($\sigma_{\min} \approx 0.1$).
 Consequently, even for ill-posed problems where $\mathcal{A}$ has a null space, the likelihood gradient operates in the row space with such high magnitude (scaled by $1/\gamma^2$) that it dictates the update direction, validating the omission of the prior in the time-marginal step.

-\subsection{MCMC sampling with warm start}
+\subsection{MCMC Sampling with Warm Start}

 When applying Markov chain Monte Carlo (MCMC), an informative initial state significantly improves both convergence speed and numerical accuracy.
-As shown in Fig~\ref{fig:mcmc_warmstart}, different initialization strategies---including pure-noise initialization, high–order ODE-based initialization, and Tweedie-based estimation---are evaluated under identical MCMC settings (learning rate $1\times10^{-3}$, two refinement steps, and a $4\times$ downsampling operator).
-All schemes rapidly approach the measurement-consistent solution; however, the warm start obtained from Tweedie’s estimator produces notably smoother updates with reduced oscillation.
-After the MCMC refinement step, the Tweedie-initialized trajectories exhibit markedly fewer high-frequency artifacts compared with those initialized via higher–order ODE solvers, demonstrating its advantage as a stable and noise-robust initialization method.
+As shown in~\cref{fig:mcmc_warmstart}, different initialization strategies (including pure-noise initialization, high-order ODE-based initialization, and Tweedie-based estimation) are evaluated under identical MCMC settings (learning rate $1\times10^{-3}$, two refinement steps, and a $4\times$ downsampling operator).
+All schemes rapidly approach the measurement-consistent solution; however, the warm start obtained from Tweedie's estimator produces notably smoother updates with reduced oscillation.
+After the MCMC refinement step, the Tweedie-initialized trajectories exhibit markedly fewer high-frequency artifacts compared with those initialized via higher-order ODE solvers, demonstrating its advantage as a stable and noise-robust initialization method.